 Conservation on Crown Lands: The Province of New Brunswick 2009 document "A balanced management approach for New Brunswick's Crown Forest" indicated that conservation forest area would be reduced to between 23% and 25% of Crown Lands starting in 2012 (source: Province of New Brunswick 2009).
 In March 2014, the Government of New Brunswick released a revised strategy that will expand protected natural areas to 8% while dropping total conservation forest to 23%.
-At the same time the Government announced that softwood harvest levels will be increasing by 660,000 m annually and has allocated the additional volume to various companies.
+At the same time the Government announced that the total softwood harvest level in the province will be increasing by 660,000 m3 annually and has allocated the additional volume to various companies.
 The hardwood harvest level will remain the same as the current management plan for the near future.